-Captain McGaa (USMC, Ret.), is an enrolled Oglala Sioux tribal member, OST 15287.
+Captain McGaa (USMC, Ret.) was an enrolled Oglala Sioux tribal member, OST 15287.
 After serving in Korea, he earned an undergraduate degree from St. Johns University, MN.
 He then later rejoined the Marine Corps to become a fighter pilot.
 Captain McGaa, returned from 110 combat missions to dance in six annual Sioux Sun Dances.
 A Bush Award recipient, he studied under two Sioux holy men; Chief Eagle Feather and Chief Fools Crow and the interpreter for Black Elk Speaks, Ben Black Elk.
-Ed holds a law degree from the University of South Dakota and is the author of twelve books; three of which are published by Harper Collins.
+Ed held a law degree from the University of South Dakota and was the author of twelve books; three of which were published by Harper Collins.
 Ed’s book, Mother Earth Spirituality, was reprinted 50 times.
 His biography, Warrior’s Odyssey, was published by Amazon.

 Captain McGaa was one of the very few to ever fly 5 combat missions in a row: